Scale-Fixed Predictions for $\gamma + \eta_c$ production in electron-positron collisions at NNLO in perturbative QCD: Calculation Technology

 where $q={4m_{c}^{2}}/{s}$ and $b=\sqrt{1- {4m_{c}^{2}}/{s}}$.
 The NNLO calculation technology has been described in detail in Ref.\cite{Feng:2015uha}.
 The explicit expressions for the NNLO coefficient $r_{2}$ is extremely lengthy.
 For convenience, we define a $K$ factor,

 Numerical results for the $K$ factor at the $e^+ e^-$ collision energy $\sqrt{s}=10.6$ GeV for three typical $m_c$ values are \begin{widetext}

 \end{widetext} where $\mu_{\Lambda}$ is the factorization scale, $n_{l}$ is the number of light flavors ($u$, $d$ and $s$), and ``$lbl$" denotes the contribution from the light-by-light Feynman diagrams.
-The $lbl$-terms are free of ultra-violet (UV) and are irrelevant to the running of $\alpha_s$, so they should be kept as conformal terms when applying the PMC.
-Using the above equations, the coefficients $r_{i}$ can be fixed.
+Though the $lbl$-terms are implicitly proportional to $n_l$, they are free of ultra-violet (UV) divergence and are irrelevant to the running of $\alpha_s$, so they should be kept as conformal terms when applying the PMC (Thus the $n_l$ in $lbl$-terms is fixed to be $3$).
+Using the above equations, the perturbative coefficients $r_{i}$ can be fixed.
+As a useful reference, we rewrite the $K$ factors for those typical $m_{c}$ values with explicit color structures in the following \begin{widetext}